Mendasp/NS2Plus/README.md

 ============
 For the modders or people interested in making use of the stats gathered by NS2+, they can either call CHUDGetLastRoundStats() after the round has ended (it updates the data on NS2Gamerules:EndGame()), or use the "savestats" server option, which will give them access to the tables that NS2+ uses to store the info during the round that gets sent to the players at the end of the game.

+**Locations**

+This table will store an array with the location names, the index of each entry will be used in the other tables to refer to each location in order to save some space.

+For example in "Locations":["North Tech","South Tech"], North Tech would be referred as 1, and South Tech as 2.

 **ServerInfo**

 | Field       | Description                                                                        |